 The Company may not realize the anticipated benefits of the Transaction, or may not realize them in the time frame expected.
 The Company cannot provide assurance that it will be able to grow or even sustain the cash flow generated by the Transaction.
-Difficulties encountered as a result of the
+Difficulties encountered as a result of the Transaction may prove problematic to overcome such as, without limitation, the inability to Failure to Realize Benefits of Acquisitions (continued)

-Transaction may prove problematic to overcome such as, without limitation, the inability to integrate or retain key personnel, the inability to retain business relationships with current customers, and difficulties with adoption or implementation of new business plans, standards, controls, processes and systems within MFT and/or TLP.
+integrate or retain key personnel, the inability to retain business relationships with current customers, and difficulties with adoption or implementation of new business plans, standards, controls, processes and systems within MFT and/or TLP.